The Quranic command to follow the 'millat' of Abraham

 This time the warning of ruling with God's revelations is repeated to the reader of the Quran twice, in verse 48 and once again in the first words of verse 49.

-This warning, together with the confirmation that the Quran supersedes the older scripture (5:48), confirm that we are not required to follow the previous scripture which were revealed to previous people, nor are we required to follow what we have inherited, we are only to follow the Quran.
+This warning, together with the confirmation that the Quran supersedes the older Scriptures (5:48), confirms that we are not required to follow the previous Scriptures which were revealed to previous people, nor are we required to follow what we have inherited, we are only to follow the Quran:

-Furthermore, the Quran confirms that our accountability on Judgement Day will only be to what was revealed to us (Quran) and nothing else.
+In another Quranic verse, the same truth is asserted.
+Our accountability on Judgement Day will only be to what was revealed to us (Quran) and nothing else.
 The following Quranic words confirm this meaning:

-"This (Quran) is a message for you and your people which you shall all be accountable to" 43:44
+It (Quran) is a Reminder for you and your people and you will all be questioned.
+43:44

 3- Were the religious practises given to Abraham preserved, and

 practised at the time of Muhammad?
 Were they preserved until today?

 Even though it has already been concluded (above) that we are not accountable to what was given to Abraham, it is worthwhile to examine the claim that the practises that were given to Abraham, were preserved and were practised at the time of Muhammad.
 The proponents of this claim attempt to justify their claim by saying that God would not ask Muhammad to follow the religion of Abraham if the latter was not preserved and practiced at the time of Muhammad.

 This claim is debunked in its infancy since God never instructed Muhammad to follow the religion of Abraham, but only the creed of Abraham, monotheism.
 As for the religion, Muhammad was commanded to follow the Quran and nothing but the Quran: